 How long does it take to create a normal iCloud backup?

 It depends.
 The backup speed mainly depends on the backup size and the quality of your Wi-Fi connection.
 It can take ten minutes, but it can also run for hours.

 - If iCloud backup doesn’t finish after a long time, try these solutions:

 - Connect to a stable Wi-Fi network

 - Close all apps on the iPhone

 - Delete unnecessary files

-Then choose the backup and tap on the Delete Backup.
+Then choose Delete Backup.

 Besides, it is recommended to delete Safari cookies.
 Not only does this free up space on your device, but also increases the security of your data.